-Classified hourly employees are not involved directly in school administration, classroom instruction, and industrial and plant service management and are employed on an at-will basis.
+Classified hourly employees are employed on an at-will basis, and therefore may be terminated at any time, with or without cause, and with or without notice.
 Included in this classification are employees such as teacher assistants and secretaries.
-Other employees such as bookkeepers and registrars who do not perform an administrative role as defined in 4100 may also be included in this category.
+Other employees such as bookkeepers and registrars who do not perform an administrative role as defined in §4100 may also be included in this category.

-Full-time employees are individuals who are employed regularly for a standard work week of thirty-eight hours and at least 1976 hours annually in an elementary, junior, or senior academy.

-Part-time employees are individuals who are regularly employed less than 38 hours per week and less than 1976 hours annually.

-Part-time employees who are employed 20 or more hours per week averaging at least 1040 hours annually receive vacation and holiday benefits equal to the percentage of time employed.

-Individuals classified as high hour part-time employees would be scheduled between 30 and 35 hours per week.

-Individuals classified as low hours part-time would be scheduled between 18 and 26 hours per week.

-Individuals classified as less than half-time employee would be scheduled less than 18 hours per week.
+- A. Full-time classified employees are individuals who are employed regularly for a standard work week of thirty-eight hours and at least 1976 hours annually in an elementary, junior, or senior academy. - B. Part-time classified employees are individuals who are regularly employed less than 38 hours per week and less than 1976 hours annually. - C. Part-time classified employees who are employed 20 or more hours per week averaging at least 1040 hours annually receive vacation and holiday benefits equal to the percentage of time employed. - D. Individuals classified as high hour part-time employees would be scheduled between 30 and 35 hours per week. - E. Individuals classified as low hours part-time would be scheduled between 18 and 26 hours per week. - F. Individuals classified as less than half-time employee would be scheduled less than 18 hours per week.

-Beginning on January 1, 2015, qualified individuals classified as high hours part-time will be eligible to participate in the health care assistance plan in accordance with applicable law.
+Classified personnel remuneration and benefits are determined in consultation with the local conference human resources department.

-4405:13 Qualifications
+4405:23 Qualifications

-General qualifications for classified personnel include, but are not limited to, the following:
+Qualifications for classified personnel include, but are not limited to, the following:

 - A. Membership and active involvement in a constituent Seventh-day Adventist Church.
-Exceptions must be voted by the conference board of education. - B. Return a faithful tithe through a constituent church or local conference. - C. Exemplary Christian conduct. - D. Good citizenship. - E. Recognition of the basic rights of individuals. - F. Procurement and maintenance of a current government-issued certificate applicable to the position held, where required. - G. Demonstration of a high degree of appropriate diplomacy and "people skills." - H. Acquaintance with, and adherence to, the legal requirements of an educational program.
+Exceptions must be approved by the conference board of education. - B. Return a faithful tithe through the church where membership is held or local conference. - C. Model Christian conduct that is aligned with the biblical beliefs of the Seventh-day Adventist Church. - D. Respect for the basic rights of individuals.

+- E. Procurement and maintenance of a current government-issued certificate applicable to the position held, where required. - F. Practice diplomacy and demonstrate emotional intelligence. - G. Adherence to the legal requirements of the educational program.

-4410:13 Resignation and Termination Notice
+4410:23 Resignation and Termination Notice

-Classified employees are requested to provide the employing organization at least two-week notice of resignation or other cessation of employment.
+As a matter of courtesy, classified employees are requested to provide the employing organization at least two-week notice of resignation or other cessation of employment.
 Verbal resignation notice should be followed by a written confirmation.
-The employing organization will provide classified employees with notice regarding any termination, reduction in force or other cessation of employment and the effective date for that action.
+However, as "at will" employees, classified employees may resign at any time, with or without notice.
+While an employing organization will notify classified employees regarding any termination, reduction in force or other cessation of employment and the effective date for that action, advance notice may not always be possible.

-4415:13 Termination
+4415:23 Termination

-Although cause is not required for termination or other corrective action, a classified employee may be terminated at the conference's discretion for unsatisfactory performance or conduct, violation of policies, rules, codes or procedure, including but not limited to, the following:
+Cause is not required for termination or other corrective action and a classified employee may be terminated at the conference's discretion at any time, with or without cause, and with or without notice.
+Reasons for termination may include, but are not limited to, the following: